TheBB/NREL5MW/README.md

 - `p_ahead`: The number of patches in the inflow extension.
 - `p_sides`: The number of patches in the slipwalls extension.
 - `p_length`: The number of patches lengthwise.

+For FSI purposes, the the innermost patches in the O-mesh can be added to a topologyset called *rigid*.
+The number of patches can be controlled with `p_rigid`.